 As you write your letter, be sure to include the company’s name.
 If it becomes clear that your letter is more of a form letter, and not personalized, it may be discarded.
 Talk about why you want to work for that company, and clearly discuss what experience you are bringing to the table.
 In a sense, your cover letter should hit the high points of your resume.
 Adding bullet points will make your accomplishments stand out, and they are useful for drawing the reader’s eyes to the right places.

 Your cover letter should be one page in length.
 Before you close, be sure to ask for an interview.
-This is the section many job seekers neglect because they fear they are being too forward.
+This is the section many job seekers neglects because they fear they are being too forward.
 However, adding a call to action to your cover letter will give you the best chance of receiving a response.
-In addition, pinpoint a date when the reader can expect to hear from you for a follow up call.
+In addition, pinpoint a date when the reader can expect to hear from you for a follow-up call.

 When you have finished your cover letter, proofread it several times.
 Correct any mistakes in grammar or punctuation.
 The best way to find errors is to read what you have written out loud to yourself.
 Once you are certain that your cover letter is perfect, you are ready to work on polishing your resume.

 3. Your Resume – Revisited

 Whether you are applying for jobs online, or you are meeting potential employers face-to-face, if you have been out of the job hunt for a while, your resume probably needs to be updated.
 However, this requires more than just adding your most recent job title and duties to the page.
 Today’s employers are looking for certain key elements in a resume, and if they are not there, they quickly go into the circular file.
 In fact, according to one recent study, you have about six seconds to make an impression on a potential recruiter.